The Decline of Consciousness

 - There is a vast program at work to trivialize and commercialize our conscious states.

 - The digital world as a whole (the Web and all the gadgets) is very introspective (it talks a lot about itself), but the individual user is less introspective than it used to be before s/he got connected by the digital world to millions of people.

 - The more one becomes part of a crowd, the less one reflects on her/his own actions.
 The more "messages" one writes to the world, the less aware one is of being read.

 - The more you talk the less you hear yourself.

 - In theory we never had so many opportunities to decide our lives, but in practice we surrender those decisions to society.

-- Society has become so efficient in creating for us safe routes to ageing in good health and protected neighborhoods, in planning our education and career path, in codifying the rules of behavior in relationships, in framing the duties within a family, that the individual does not really need to consciously decide what to do.
+- Society has become so efficient in providing protected neighborhood and safe routes for aging in good health and protected neighborhoods, in planning our education and career path, in codifying the rules of behavior in relationships, in framing the duties within a family, that the individual does not really need to consciously decide what to do.

 - There is an invisible oracle that tells us what to do in order to maximize our satisfaction, and even tells us what our satisfaction is supposed to be.